mini-kep/db/SPEC.md

 Scope of this document
 ======================

-This document descibes database layer in between parsers and end-user API:
+This document describes database layer in between parsers and end-user API:

 ```
 parsers -> database -> user API